tranqui/rimeflows/README.md

 ## Calculations of point particle capture efficiency in model 2d flows

+### Main scripts

+The main flow fields of interest are shown

 The main output currently is the two figures for our upcoming manuscript.
 Run via: